 All you need to do is download the app / open the website (here’s how!), take a picture, and submit it to iNaturalist.
 In so doing, you have just improved our understanding of the distribution of one species, and helped Ontario Parks understand the biodiversity in our parks.

 The iNaturalist platform can record species anywhere in the world, but Ontario Parks has created special projects within the platform to track observations in every single one of our parks, from Polar Bear Provincial Park to Fish Point Provincial Park!

 You can take pictures with your phone or digital camera.
 You can submit in real-time if there is cell signal (not likely in the backcountry) or when you get home.

 The image below is what Algonquin Provincial Park looks like on iNaturalist.
 Predictably, most of the observations are concentrated around the Highway 60 area.
 That’s where most people visit: the main trails, Visitor Centre, museums and campgrounds are all there.

-Amazingly, there are 12,000 observations of over 2,000 species in Algonquin already.
+Amazingly, there are more than 50,000 observations of over 3,500 species in Algonquin already.
 But we have all of this great backcountry with canoe routes and backpacking trails that hardly get any attention, and have very few records on iNaturalist.

 Want to help us fix that?

 The next time you go backcountry, consider snapping a few photos of wildlife, plants, mushrooms or even the fish you’ve caught, and submitting them to iNaturalist!